-What do I need to know or do?
+4. Policy Detail - What do I need to know or do?

 From time to time you may not feel 100%.
-Both physical and mental conditions could have an impact on you at work and you might experience symptoms that vary from day to day (for example during the menopause).
+Both physical and mental conditions could have an impact on you at work and you might experience symptoms that vary from day to day (for example debilitating menopausal or menstrual symptoms).
 During such times, you are encouraged to have open discussions with your manager around work and coping strategies.
 You must be well enough to perform your duties to the expected level otherwise you should be off sick so you can rest and get better.